 - Involve a non-refundable deposit so that the buyer has some "skin in the game."
 While I would not make this a mandatory step, I would certainly make it very important with very few and limited exceptions.
 How is the buyer going to raise a down-payment if they cannot even come up with a deposit today?

-- Make the monthly lease payment larger than going market rent conditions so that the buyer is financially motivated to proceed to closing.
+- Make the monthly lease payment larger than going market rent conditions so that the buyer is financially motivated to proceed to close.
 The excess amount over current market rates can be credited to the buyer at closing.

 - Use separate agreements for the purchase and for the lease.
-While each State has different laws on these issues, I will tell you that I require a purchase agreement (with an identified, future closing date) to be used for the purchase, and a standard lease agreement drawn by an attorney that is in compliance with the Landlord-Tenant Act for the lease portion of the transaction.
+While each state has different laws on these issues, I will tell you that I require a purchase agreement (with an identified, future closing date) to be used for the purchase, and a standard lease agreement drawn by an attorney that is in compliance with the Landlord-Tenant Act for the lease portion of the transaction.
 It is important to have this lease agreement separate for the purchase agreement so that the seller knows his landlord remedy for buyer default.

 - Understand changing market conditions for your home specifically.
 Most homes will appreciate over time, so the lease-purchase buyer will remain motivated to close on the purchase of your home.
-But high end homes are being built and sold at a much-higher than normal pace today due to low mortgage interest rates.
+But high-end homes are being built and sold at a much higher than normal pace today due to low mortgage interest rates.
 This will continue until rates return to historically normal levels.
-At that point, the inventory of high end homes for sale will be so large that values will stabilize or fall, de-motivating your lease-purchase buyer from closing.
+At that point, the inventory of high-end homes for sale will be so large that values will stabilize or fall, de-motivating your lease-purchase buyer from closing.
 I would strongly encourage a luxury homeowner to have sage counsel before accepting a lease-purchase agreement.

 Every Buyer Should Complete A full Seller-Approved Loan Application

-The important difference between a traditional sale of a home and a sale through a lease-purchase agreement is that the seller and buyer are going to end up in a longer relationship through the lease purchase.
+The important difference between a traditional sale of a home and a sale through a lease-purchase agreement is that the seller and buyer are going to end up in a long relationship through the lease-purchase.
 One could even say that they will be forging a business arrangement for a period of time, and because of this I STRONGLY recommend that the seller take care and diligence when choosing the business partner to whom he will entrust his home for a period of time.

 As an absolute minimum step, every buyer prospect should complete a full, Seller-approved loan application on a Fannie Mae Form 1003.
 This is the form that banks require borrowers to fill out and it should be accompanied by a full, tri-merged credit report.
-The seller should have a crystal-clear understanding of whom he is about to enter a business agreement.
+The seller should have a crystal-clear understanding of who he is about to enter a business agreement.
 The buyer should explain, in written details, why each discrepancy appears on this credit report.

 Many Sellers Should Consider Using A Lease-Purchase Agreement

 While I have surfaced many issues of caution when working with a lease-purchase contract, I still advocate their use in situations that require creative selling techniques.
-The key is to make sure that the seller does not get taken-advantage of due to a lack of experience or knowledge of the process.
+The key is to make sure that the seller does not get taken advantage of due to a lack of experience or knowledge of the process.
 Select a licensed, experienced, REALTOR® in your area that has demonstrated an excellent grasp of the real estate business when you endeavor to sell a home.